Harry Clay Trexler: Hickory Run State Park

 Trexler was an avid outdoorsman; he treasured trout angling and hunting.
-Fifty miles north of Allentown in Kidder Township, Carbon County, approximately six miles east of White Haven, lies Hickory Run State Park, which Trexler purchased in January 1918.
+Fifty miles north of Allentown in Kidder Township, approximately six miles east of White Haven, lies Hickory Run State Park, which Trexler purchased in January 1918.
 An extensive forested region, the area was once devastated by unregulated logging and bark peeling in the 1820s.

 By 1839, there were six lumber mills operating on Hickory Run ("run" is a colloquial term used in its description, meaning stream).
 Lack of regulation led to overharvesting, wildfires, and destruction of mountainside terrain.
 The area suffered from erosion, forest fire damage, and land destruction.
 By 1900, however, the forest started rejuvenating, regrowing, and once again flourishing.

 In 1920, Trexler told those who questioned his interest: "In the not too distant future, men will be working shorter hours and they will have more leisure time...I would like to see Hickory Run developed into a State Park where the families can come and enjoy wholesome recreation."
 According to park officials, recent calculations estimate visitation at Hickory Run State Park to average 300,000 visitors annually.
 The bulk of the lands that constitute the State Park was sold to the federal government in 1937 and 1938 by the Trexler estate.
-Writing in his memoirs, Nolan Benner, executor of the estate, recorded: "In my letter to the government I stated the following:"
+Writing in his memoirs, Nolan Benner, executor of the estate, recorded: "In my letter to the government I stated the following":

 The Hickory Run lands would be ideally located for either a government or state park...It took General Trexler 25 years to buy up these various tracts, and it would be impossible for our own state or the government to purchase such a large tract, free of encumbrances so peculiarly suited for public park purposes.

 Hickory Run State Park today boasts 15,990 acres of recreational land with over 40 miles of trails and trout streams.

+Death

+On November 16, 1933, Trexler's automobile collided with a broken down truck on the William Penn Highway in Wilson, Pennsylvania.
+Trexler died from his injuries the following morning.